 Although I have never owned a Labrador Retriever, many of my friends and family have Labs.
 So, I am very familiar with this very popular breed.
-These gentle dogs may be the best family pet you will ever have.
+These gentle dogs may be the best family pets you will ever have.

 If you want a family dog that is sweet, affectionate, friendly, and seldom aggressive toward other dogs or people, you have no better choice than the trusty Labrador Retriever.
 There is a reason the Lab is the most popular purebred dog breed in the United States and Canada.
-Around the world, the Lab is consistently at the very top of the most popular dog breeds.
+Around the world, the Lab is consistently at the very top among the most popular dog breeds.

 It is the opinion of the Labrador Retriever Club, Inc., the American Kennel Club Parent Club for the breed, that a “silver” Labrador is not a purebred Labrador retriever.
 The pet-owning public is being duped into believing that animals with this dilute coat color are desirable, purebred, and rare and, therefore, warrant special notoriety or a premium purchase price.